noah-hein/mazeGPT/README.md

 ## Representing a Maze
 The easiest approach to representing a maze is with graph theory!
+Each node in the graph can be thought of as a junction within the maze.
+The focus of this project will be around perfect mazes.
+A perfect maze is the same as a spanning tree.
+In fact several already existing algorithms use this principal for generation.

+Perfect Maze Definition:
+- No cycles
+- All space is filled within th mazes bounds
+- Only one path from start to finish

 For storage purposes we will represent the structure as a two-dimensional matrix.
 Each node in the maze (excluding the metadata nodes) can be represented as a 0 or 1.